 And by contributing to the melting pot of diverse cultures, we seek to advance multiethnic democracy and an equitable society.

-Myles B. Caggins III is a retired U.S. Army colonel who served three year-long combat tours in Iraq.
+Myles is a retired U.S. Army colonel who served three year-long combat tours in Iraq.
 As spokesperson for the Global Coalition to Defeat ISIS in Iraq and Syria, he led a multinational communication team representing 78 nations.
 He served as the U.S. Army’s visiting fellow at the Council on Foreign Relations, where he is a life member.
 He is a senior nonresident fellow at the New Lines Institute for Strategy and Policy, where he provides expertise on public information warfare, Iraq, Syria, U.S.-Kurdish relations, ISIS, and military culture.
 He has lectured, paneled, and keynoted at numerous institutions.
 With 26 years of national security leadership and communication experience, he currently heads Word Warriors LLC, which provides specialized language and translation services, executive communication coaching and advice, and business consulting in Iraq’s Kurdistan Region.
 With his extensive international media experience and relationships with journalists—particularly on Arabic and Kurdish language networks—he is a cross-cultural communication leader.

 Born stateless as a Kurdish refugee, Rez has dedicated her career to advocating for marginalized communities and addressing systemic inequalities through a combination of legal expertise and grassroots advocacy.
 Her work bridges the gap between law, policy, and lived experience, driving systemic change and justice for those most affected by displacement and persecution.